Redocly/redocly-cli/docs/rules/arazzo/workflowId-unique.md

 ## API design principles

-Unique string to represent the workflow.
+The `workflowId` is a string that represents the workflow.
-The `workflowId` must be unique across all workflows described in the API definition.
+According to the spec, the `workflowId` must be unique across all workflows described in the API definition.

 ## Configuration